 Set a clear employee attendance policy with incentives

-An employment contract and handbook is one thing, but are there incentives in place beyond the standard paycheck to ensure everyone shows up for work?
+An employment contract and handbook are one thing, but are there incentives in place beyond the standard paycheck to ensure everyone shows up for work?
 Extra vacation days, paid personal days off, maternity/paternity leave, flexible scheduling, bonuses, etc., are all incentives that add value beyond just a paycheck.
-Attendance policies should be easy to understand, interpret, and shared with all employees (from CEO to part-time hourly workers).
+Attendance policies should be easy to understand, interpret, and distributed to all employees (from CEO to part-time hourly workers).
 They should cover how much time off is allowed, how to apply for time off, how to record absences and tardiness, and what chronic absenteeism looks like.